zonneplan/KiBot/README.md

 * The **%T** format is controlled by the `time_format` global option.

 In all cases the format is the one used by the `strftime` POSIX function, for more information visit this [site](https://strftime.org/).

+#### PCB details options

+The following variables control the default colors and they are used for documentation purposes:

+- `pcb_material` [FR4] PCB core material.
+  Currently known are FR1 to FR5
+- `solder_mask_color` [green] Color for the solder mask.
+  Currently known are green, black, white, yellow, purple, blue and red.
+- `silk_screen_color` [white] Color for the markings.
+  Currently known are black and white.
+- `pcb_finish` [HAL] Finishing used to protect pads.
+  Currently known are None, HAL, HASL, ENIG and ImAg.

 #### Filtering KiBot warnings